Yelp/yelp_kafka/docs/source/index.rst

   consumer = KafkaConsumerGroup(my_topics, config)

-Reporting metrics directly from the kafka client is an option that is only available in Yelp's fork of yelp-kafka (which yelp_kafka uses as a dependency).
+Reporting metrics directly from the kafka client is an option that is only available in Yelp's fork of kafka-python (which yelp_kafka uses as a dependency).

 .. note::